 Hi everyone!
-My name is Aïcha, I have been a bookworm for as long as I can remember so I decided to create my own blog on “all things books” by writing reviews, making reading lists by themes/specific times, documenting bookshop crawls and just generally, sharing my thoughts on subjects pertaining to literature.
+My name is Aïcha, I have been a bookworm for as long as I can remember so I decided to create my own blog on “all things books” by writing reviews, making reading lists by themes, documenting bookshop crawls and just generally, sharing my thoughts on subjects pertaining to literature.
 Since I read in different languages, I have chosen to divide the book reviews page in different sections according to language.
-Apart from reading, I enjoy painting, playing the piano, travelling, writing, photography, binge-watching tv shows and movies,spending time with my family and friends and way more!
+I aspire to also share my passion for Arabic literature by writing on various Middle Eastern and North African authors, exploring both classic and contemporary works.
+Apart from reading, I enjoy painting, playing the piano,travelling,writing,spending time with my family and friends and much more!

 When it all started